Quackers71/rust/README.md

 variables at compile time.
 However, the compiler can usually infer what type we want to</br>
 use based on the value and  how we use it.</br></br>

+Primitive str = Immutable fixed-length string somewhere in memory</br>
+String = Growable, heap-allocated data structure - Use when you need to modify or own string data</br></br>

 ### Rust commands</br>
 * rustup --version
 * rustup update